HectorAlonso18/Lightninglib/lightning-docs/docs/Documentation/Feed_Forward.md

 ### get_output
 Gets the current output of the controller.
 :::note
-You should put this output to your motors
+You should put this output to your motors.
+Sending as voltage.
 :::
 <Tabs
   groupId="FF_getters_output"